1 charged with DUI after fatal I-57 crash in Oak Forest; 2 IDOT workers injured in separate crash nearby

 Two IDOT workers were also injured in a separate crash while setting up closures around the original crash, police said.

-Police said around 11:20 p.m., a car people inside was stopped in the right southbound lane of I-57 near 171st Street and those inside the car said they ran out of gas.
+Police said around 11:20 p.m., a car was stopped in the right southbound lane of I-57 near 171st Street and those inside the car said they ran out of gas.

 A vehicle then approached at a high speed from behind and crashed into that car.